-As part of the University of Minnesota Academic Health Center, Molecular and Cellular Therapeutics has developed extensive, highly effective relationships with many departments and centers at the University, including the Stem Cell Institute, the Diabetes Institute for Immunology and Transplantation, the Cancer Center, and University of Minnesota Medical Center, Fairview, and the Institute for Therapeutics Discovery and Development.
+As part of the University of Minnesota Academic Health Center, Molecular and Cellular Therapeutics has developed extensive, highly effective relationships with many departments and centers at the University, including the Stem Cell Institute, the Diabetes Institute for Immunology and Transplantation, the Cancer Center, University of Minnesota Medical Center, Fairview, and the Institute for Therapeutics Discovery and Development.

 The facility is also an excellent resource for investigators from other research institutions and commercial firms, such as start-up biotherapeutic firms, that need development services, quality management, and regulatory services for testing novel biological therapeutic products.